 Take care of the items you borrow as a replacement cost will be charged for items that are not returned or that are damaged beyond repair.
 An administration fee will also be charged for each invoice sent.

 14. How do I borrow one of the Library’s eBooks?

 Find the title you want listed on the Library catalogue.
 Click the link on the catalogue record and be ready to enter the details from your Library membership card on the screen.

 15. How do I return an e-book when I’ve finished reading it?

 After being available to you for 5 days, the system will close access to the e-book.

 Yes.
 Copies of microfilmed records are also available.
-Use the Library’s Document Delivery service.
+Use the Library’s Order Copies service.